radar-blip/gretch/README.md

 ## gretch

-Program made with bash for linux mint.
+Shell script made with bash for linux mint.
 Run from terminal to display system information in Linux Mint.

 Information displayed includes: